 This lesson makes use of a book called Exploratopia by Pat Murphy, Ellen Macaulay, and the staff of the San Francisco-based Exploratorium: The Museum of Science, Art, and Human Perception.
 (Little Brown & Co., 2007).
-This book was one of the winners of the 2008 AAAS/Subaru SB&F Prize for Excellence in Science Books (you can read about this prize at: Book Award).
+This book was one of the winners of the 2008 AAAS/Subaru SB&F Prize for Excellence in Science Books.
 Exploratopia offers more than 400 kid-friendly and teacher-helpful experiments and explorations for curious minds.
 The book groups experiments in three types that are easily accessed and understood by kids as young as third grade:

 - Exploring Yourself

 The particular exercise your students will do is an experiment contained in Exploratopia's section on "Your Nose & Tongue."
 In it, students will work in small groups to perform a taste-sensitivity experiment described in the book that involves temporarily coloring their tongues blue with food coloring.
 They will then organize results in tally or graph form, discuss results, compare results with published accounts of this experiment, and finally, propose and design their own extension of the experiment and communicate results.